Retinal cells may have the potential to protect themselves from diabetic retinopathy

 About Elsevier

-As a global leader in information and analytics, Elsevier helps researchers and healthcare professionals advance science and improve health outcomes for the benefit of society.
-We do this by facilitating insights and critical decision-making for customers across the global research and health ecosystems.
-In everything we publish, we uphold the highest standards of quality and integrity.
-We bring that same rigor to our information analytics solutions for researchers, academic leaders, funders, R&D-intensive corporations, doctors, and nurses.
+As a global leader in scientific information and analytics, Elsevier helps researchers and healthcare professionals advance science and improve health outcomes for the benefit of society.
+We do this by facilitating insights and critical decision-making with innovative solutions based on trusted, evidence-based content and advanced AI-enabled digital technologies.

 Elsevier is part of RELX(opens in new tab/window), a global provider of information-based analytics and decision tools for professional and business customers.
+For more information on our work, digital solutions and content, visit www.elsevier.com.

 Contact